Plots

 Federico De Ponte

 Are you dreaming of a tiny house on your own plot and value ecological sustainability?
-The idea of minimalist and environmentally friendly living is appealing, but there are some things to consider.
-Learn how to make the most of the ecological aspects and which building regulations you need to take into account.
-Do you need support with implementing your tiny house project?
-Get in touch with us here.
+The idea of minimalist and environmentally friendly living is appealing, but there are a few things to consider.
+Learn how to make the most of the ecological aspects and which legal building regulations you need to consider.
+Need support with your tiny house project?
+Get in contact here with us.

-A tiny house on an ecological property enables a sustainable lifestyle through reduced resource consumption and conscious consumption.
-The ecological construction minimises the footprint.
+A tiny house on an ecological plot enables a sustainable lifestyle through reduced resource use and conscious consumption.
+The ecological construction minimizes the footprint.

-The use of renewable energies and an intelligent water and wastewater management are crucial for energy efficiency.
-Through photovoltaic systems, energy costs can be reduced by up to 75%.
+The use of renewable energy and smart water and wastewater management are crucial for energy efficiency.
+With photovoltaic systems, your energy costs can be reduced by up to 75%.

 The choice of sustainable materials and a nature-friendly garden design promote biodiversity and environmental protection.
-The increase in property value through ecological measures is on average 5% per year.
+The increase in property value through ecological measures averages 5% per year.

 Discover the ecological benefits of a tiny house on your own property.
-We show you what to consider in terms of planning, building regulations, and selecting a plot to make your dream of sustainable living a reality.
+We will show you what to consider in terms of planning, building regulations, and site selection to realise your dream of sustainable living.

 Discover the ecological benefits of a tiny house on your own property.
-We show you what to consider in terms of planning, building regulations, and selecting a plot to make your dream of sustainable living a reality.
+We will show you what to consider in terms of planning, building regulations, and site selection to realise your dream of sustainable living.

 Sustainable Living: Tiny Houses Conquer the Property Market